Driky/vagrant-nginx-php-postgres-redis/readme.md

 ### Laravel

 This project contains a Laravel 4.1 installation with a few test routes to check if everything's installed and working.
+Check out the vagrant environment and config to see database and caching server credentials.